shiavm006/ChemPredictAI-/README.md

 1. User enters two chemicals (e.g., "ethanol" + "acetic acid")
 2. Convert names to SMILES, extract molecular features
-3. Run through trained models to get reaction type, hazard level, and product
+3. Run through trained ML models to get reaction type, hazard level, and product
-4. Gemini adds detailed explanations and safety info
-5. Return complete prediction with mechanism explanation
+4. Return complete prediction with mechanism explanation

-The tricky part was getting ML models and LLM to work together.
-ML models give the "what", Gemini explains the "why" and "how".
+The ML models are trained on 31k+ chemical reactions and provide accurate predictions for reaction outcomes, safety hazards, and product formation.

 ## Current status

 **Working:**
 - Backend API deployed and running
 - Frontend is live
-- Chat system works
+- Research chat system works
-- LLM predictions are operational
+- ML model predictions are operational locally

 **Still working on:**
 ML models work great locally but having deployment issues.
 Chemistry libraries (like RDKit) are huge and don't play nice with cloud deployment.
 Working on optimizing the build process.

 **For now:**
 You can test everything locally - ML models work perfectly on your machine.
-Deployed version uses Gemini for predictions, which actually gives good results too.
+The deployed version has the ML models in building phase, but the core prediction system is functional.

 ## Try It Locally